hanwenzhang123/fullstack-note/mock/README.md

 .filter() - creates a new array with all elements that pass the test .forEach() - executes a provided function once for each array element (just iterate through it) .map() - returns a new array with the transformed elements, does not change the original array.
-.slice() - subtract a portion of the array, like a big sandwich cutting the portion, it creates a new array .splice(start, deleteCount, items) - removing or replacing existing elements, it returns a new array with removed elements arr.length = 0 - empty the array
+.substr(start,length) - if you know the length of characters to be extracted .substring(start,end) - if you know the index(the position) on which you'll stop (but NOT include) .slice(start,end) - subtract a portion of the array, like a big sandwich cutting the portion, it creates a new array .splice(start, deleteCount, items) - removing or replacing existing elements, it returns a new array with removed elements arr.length = 0 - empty the array
 ```